meganz/MEGAcmd/contrib/docs/commands/fuse-remove.md

 Usage: `fuse-remove (name|localPath)`
 <pre>
-A mount must be disabled before it can be removed.
-See fuse-disable.

 Parameters:
  name|localPath   The identifier of the mount we want to remove.
 It can be one of the following:
                    Name: the user-friendly name of the mount, specified when it was added or by fuse-config.